 Resource Management Group (RMG) Contact Information

 Resource Management Group

 Should I contact or pay Resource Management Group?

-The best way to RMG is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Resource Management Group for millions of clients nationwide.
+The best way to RMG is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Resource Management Group for millions of clients nationwide.

 Will Resource Management Group sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Resource Management Group again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.